r1zzrvk/lib-client-interface/README.md

 ##  Figma :art:

-Disign and ui-kit based on these [layouts](https://www.figma.com/file/3KUeji625hyCsGa52g8MIB/Cosssy-%5BFurniture-store%5D-(Community)?type=design&node-id=451-965).
+Design and ui-kit based on these [layouts](https://www.figma.com/file/3KUeji625hyCsGa52g8MIB/Cosssy-%5BFurniture-store%5D-(Community)?type=design&node-id=451-965).
 But for some pages and components I had to create it myself :)